Photonsters/anycubic-photon-docs/FAQ.md

 Castable and other speciality resins such as Bluecast or Senertek generally need longer bottom exposures or the help of a primer coat.
 Primers are basically just uv glue and can be found online cheaply.
 You can also try LOCA (Liquid Optically Clear Adhesive),

-For the majority of regular modelling resins, increasing bottom exposures should enable plate adhesion.
-Do not pay for uv glues marketed as miracle cure adhesion bonding concoctions,
+For the majority of regular modelling resins, ensuring a leveled build plate and increasing bottom exposures should enable plate adhesion.
+Do not pay for uv glues marketed as miracle cure adhesion bonding concoctions.

 If you're positively sure it's not the resin or other factors mentioned above, and you've got your build plate leveled perfectly, and it's not warped or defective, and you still can't get a print or some parts didn't stick to the plate, [try following these steps very, very carefully.](https://github.com/Photonsters/anycubic-photon-docs/blob/master/FAQ.md#my-prints-just-wont-stick)